jsloop42/dreamlisp/README.md

 #### assoc/n

-Takes a hash map and key value pairs, add them to the hash map and return a resulting new hash map.
+Takes a hash map and key-value pairs, add them to the hash map and return a resulting new hash map.

 ```
 λ user> (assoc {:a 1} :b 2 :c 3)